-In August of 2015, I took the leap from my 9-5 job at an investment firm and dove into the online business world.
+In August of 2015, I took the leap from my 9-to-5 job at an investment firm and dove into the online business world.

 “Blogging” isn’t what I originally set out to do when I left my job (I tried running an investment research membership site).
-For the past year or so, though, blogging has been my main source of income.
+For the past few years, though, blogging has been my main source of income.

 Lessons from the Full-Time Blogger Life

 If you’ve been thinking about starting a blog, whether as a side hustle or something more, here are a few things we’ve learned over the past couple of years that might help inspire you.